ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 - **Scalability:** MongoDB is designed for horizontal scaling (easy to add more servers).

 **Fun Fact:**
-MongoDB’s name comes from “humongous,” reflecting its ability to handle huge amounts of data.
+MongoDB's name comes from "humongous," reflecting its ability to handle huge amounts of data.

 ---